 - For the same reason, as soon as your item has been collected make sure to go back to your post and mark it as sold.

 Preloved is a selling site which is also free to list your unwanted clothes on.
 There are no commissions taken from your sales and it’s more common to sell locally on Preloved with payment upon collection preferred, although you can arrange with the buyer to add postage charges.

-Gumtree is another free online option for selling clothes.
+Gumtree is another free online option to sell second hand clothes.
 It’s typically more used for selling larger items such as furniture, but there are still people who buy and sell clothing using Gumtree.

 You can choose to list your items for auction, and have people bid on them during the allotted time, highest bid wins.
 Alternatively, you can set the price you want and list it as a ‘Buy It Now’ item.